CVPR 2019 Tutorial

 Part III: Applications

-Dr. Wenjin Wang is a scientist at Philips Research Eindhoven, The Netherlands, and visiting researcher at Eindhoven University of Technology (TU/e), The Netherlands.
+Dr. Wenjin Wang is a scientist at Philips Research Eindhoven, The Netherlands, and assistant professor at Eindhoven University of Technology (TU/e), The Netherlands.
 He received his PhD from TU/e on the topic of camera based physiological measurement.
 His current research focuses on camera based contactless vital signs monitoring.
 His earlier work (2013-2018) in this field improved fundamental understanding and functionalities of the methods (e.g. core algorithms), leading to various peer-reviewed journal/conference publications, patent applications, and systems/applications/prototypes for video health monitoring.
 He serves as the reviewer for several well-known journals and conferences.
-He co-chaired the first international workshop of Computer Vision for Physiological Measurement at CVPR 2018.
+He co-chaired the first international workshop of Computer Vision for Physiological Measurement (CVPM) at CVPR 2018.
 He will also co-organize a tutorial on camera based physiological measurement at CVPR 2019 and co-chair an invited session on optical health monitoring combining vital signs and brain activities at EMBC 2019.
+He will organize the second CVPM workshop at ICCV 2019 (Seoul, Korea) (Welcome to submit a paper: http://www.es.ele.tue.nl/cvpm19/).

 Dr. Svitlana Zinger received her MSc in computer science in 2000 from the Radiophysics faculty of the Dnepropetrovsk State University, Ukraine.
 In 2004, she received a PhD from the Ecole Nationale Superieure des Telecommunications, France, for her thesis on interpolation and resampling of 3D data.
 In 2005 she was a postdoctoral fellow in the Multimedia and Multilingual Knowledge Engineering Laboratory of the French Atomic Agency, France, where she worked on creation of a large-scale image ontology for content based image retrieval.
 In 2006-2008 Sveta was a postdoctoral researcher at the Center for Language and Cognition Groningen and an associated researcher at the Artificial Intelligence department in the University of Groningen, the Netherlands, working on information retrieval from handwritten documents.
 Currently, she is an assistant professor in digital image analysis technologies for healthcare.
 Her areas of expertise include medical image and video analysis for diagnosis and prognosis.
 This comprises temporal data analysis, machine learning, context analysis of patient data.
 Multi-modal data processing and exploration of novel sensing technologies play an important role in this research.